On this page

 Organisations that collect, recycle and dispose of PLF products.

-What our president has to say
+What our presidents past and present have to say

-These are just first steps – solutions will only come through concerted action, with support from academia, industry and civil society.
+Solutions will only come through concerted action, with support from academia, industry and civil society.
 Together, we must develop innovative new technologies and apply circular economy principles to collect PLFs, reuse them as new products and raw materials, and offer further bio-based and biodegradable alternatives.
 Together, we have a fantastic opportunity to make real and lasting change.

 Opportunities for action